The Agenda Dichotomy

 New Years Day, a celebration of the beginning of the year, a celebration

 that goes back to the celebration of a new cosmic age or world order.

 Halloween, literally "All Hallows Evening" or "Holy Evening",

-sometimes called "fright night" is now the United States' second most
+now sometimes called "fright night" is currently the United States' second most

 tombstones and gargoyles, all of which are associated with evil, peril,

 and death.
-It is often considered to be the most fun,
+It is often considered to be the most fun holiday,

 bobbing for apples.
 Costume parties are popular, sometimes with